benhayehudi/nex/Article.md

 end
 ```

 Our application is going to have the capability to take in a list of phone numbers in order to broadcast an SMS message to each one of them.
-In that case we want to use an iterator to loop over a call to our model method for each phone number.
+In that case, we want to use an iterator to loop over a call to our model method for each phone number.
 We also want to turn our string of phone numbers into a data structure that can be iterated over, like an array, for example.
 We will use the `.split()` function to separate our string of phone numbers into an array.
 We need to give the function a character by which to split the numbers.
 Let's tell our users to provide us the phone numbers separated by a ',' and we'll `.split()` with the ',' as well.

 Once we have an array of phone numbers we can go ahead and send them to our model method: